-3.7 Certain temporary events whilst not required to be fully licensed must be notified to the Licensing Authority using the Temporary Event Notice procedure.
+3.7 Certain temporary events, whilst not required to be fully licensed, must be notified to the Licensing Authority using the Temporary Event Notice (TEN) procedure.
 However, depending on the nature and location of such events, these can have serious crime and disorder implications.
-Organisers of these events are encouraged to submit their notification as soon as reasonably practicable to enable the Police, the Environmental Department and the Licensing Authority to work with them to identify and reduce the risk of crime and disorder, (see Appendix D for details regarding the application process and timescales for the submission of Temporary Event Notices).
+For these reasons, organisers of these events are encouraged to submit their notification as soon as reasonably practicable to enable the Police, the Environmental Department of the Council and the Licensing Authority to work with them to identify and reduce the risk of crime and disorder.
+See Appendix D for details regarding the application process and timescales for the submission of Temporary Event Notices.

-A standard TEN must be submitted with at least 10 clear working days notice before the event is due to take place.
-A late TEN must be submitted with at least 5 clear working days notice before the event is due to take place.
+There are two forms of TEN.
+A standard one and a late one.
+A standard TEN must be submitted with at least 10 clear working days' notice before the event is due to take place.
+A late TEN must be submitted with at least 5 clear working days' notice before the event is due to take place.
 The working days notice period will be calculated exclusive of the day on which the notice was given and the day on which the event is due to start.
-If a bank holiday(s) falls within this period then an additional working day must be allowed for each bank holiday.
+A working day does not include weekend or a bank holiday(s).